 Professional Referee/Professional Assistant Referee: The highest level of competition in the country (NWSL and MLS) requires Professional Referees and Assistant Referees (used to be Grade 3).

 National Referee/National Assistant Referee: Competition at the national level (professional matches including the USL Championship) requires National Referee and National Assistant Referee (used to be Grade 4).

 Regional Referee: The highest level of competition within a state (amateur leagues beyond youth) requires a Regional Referee grade ( used to be Grade 5 and Grade 6).

 Grassroots Referee: This is the Grade used to be Grade 7 and Grade 8.

 As referees advance to higher grades they are required to demonstrate their continued qualification for their grade through "maintenance" assessments and sustained high level competition experience.
 Each Regional referee is required to successfully pass a physical fitness field examination which includes distance, agility and speed tests.
-The results of this testing are recorded to fulfill part of the annual registration / recertification qualifications.
-In rare circumstances referees who fail to maintain their qualifications are "down graded" and this is reflected on their next registration.
+The results of this test are recorded to fulfill part of the annual registration / recertification requirements.
+In rare circumstances referees who fail to maintain their qualifications are "down-graded" and this is reflected on their next registration.